Michie, Tennessee: Municipal Era

+Mayors

+In 1961, Michie successfully incorporated and held an election to inaugurate their first mayor.
+"Doc" Eldridge Samuel Howard served as the first mayor of Michie from 1961 until 1971.
+The town election yielded Joe Greer as the succeeding mayor of Michie for one term until 1973.
+Between 1973 to 1977, Sammy "Sam" Bowers ran the position.
+In August 1977, Howard was re-elected mayor to succeed Bowers.
+Howard would pass away shortly after, but vice-mayor James "Tommy" Thomas Wigginton was forwarded to the mayor position after Howard's death.
+Tommy Wigginton served Michie for five terms (19 years) until his death in 1996.
+Following Wigginton's passing, Barry Moore was selected to fill the vacant position of mayor.
+After Moore's service, Don Greer served for 11 years.
+Vice-Mayor David Baker was selected to fill Greer's vacancy when he resigned and served for two years between 2011 and 2013.
+After Baker, the City of Michie elected Anthony Smith, who served an 11-year timespan until his formal resignation in 2024.
+From thereafter, Alderman "Wes" Rainey fulfilled the vacant mayor position until his resignation in 2025.
+Jay Poindexter was selected to fill the vacancy and now serves as the City's Mayor in 2026.

+Infrastructure

 From 1979 to 1980, an expansion and update was completed to the Michie Water System, rising from 450 to 850 customers.
 In 1981, construction for a regulation-approved baseball/softball park began and completed on May 3, 1982.
 By 1982, the Michie Volunteer Fire Department was organized.
-From February 1982 to August 1983, the Michie Civic Center constructed and opened to the public for community activities.
+From February 1982 to August 1983, the Michie Civic Center constructed and opened to the public.
 Around the early to mid-1980s, the Michie City Park was constructed, paid for by Michie's General Funds with assistance from Federal Revenue Sharing.
-A factory, U.S. Apparel, was established in 1985 in the old Michie Community Center, generating 35 jobs.
+A factory, U.S. Apparel, was established in 1985 in the old Michie Community Center.
 From 1980 to 1990, the population of Michie grew from 530 to 677.
-Road renovations were made in 1991 for Michie's paving program.
+Large-scale road renovations were made in 1991 for Michie's paving program, though roadwork was common in many years prior.
 By 1994, the Town of Michie purchased a new pumper and tanker for their fire department, which would also see the completion of their fire station in 1996.

-In August 1977, Dr. E.S.
-Howard was elected mayor of Michie.
-In November 1977, James "Tommy" Thomas Wigginton was forwarded to vice-mayor of Michie from his position of alderman due to the death of Howard.
-From 1977, Tommy would serve at 5 terms (19 years) before his death on March 9, 1996.
-Because mayor Tommy's death occurred within his term, his wife was given the office but forwarded to her son instead.
-By the 1997 election year, Barry Moore was elected mayor.
-After Moore's service, John Greer then Anthony Smith were elected.
+Current Municipality

-As of 2025, Wesley "Wes" Rainey is the mayor of Michie.
-The current aldermen are David Lynn Baker, Jed Baker, Robert Dunn and Jay Poindexter.
+As of 2026, Jay Poindexter is the mayor of Michie.
+The current aldermen are David Lynn Baker, Jed Baker and Robert Dunn.
 The city's attorney is Terry Wood.

 A list of deeds by Mayor James "Tommy" Thomas Wigginton of Michie (1996).